-Pyeongchang 2018: What to watch on Feb.
-15 at the Winter Olympics
+Pyeongchang 2018: Canada adds to medal haul with gold in speed skating, silver in luge

 Latest news

-- Canadian speedskater Ted-Jan Bloemen will go for his second medal of the Games when he races in the 10,000 metres later today
+- Canadian speedskater Ted-Jan Bloemen won gold in the men’s 10,000m

+- Canada won silver in the luge team relay, giving the group redemption after a fourth-place finish in Sochi

 - Canadian pairs figure skaters Meagan Duhamel and Eric Radford won the bronze medal in the pairs free skate event